This is a classic southern recipe that is comfort food for the soul. Try this slow cooker pozole verde next! It's full of Mexican flavor!

 👩🍳 FAQs

-Oh yes, in fact, on the stove is the traditional way of cooking it.
+Yes!
+In fact, the stove is the traditional way of cooking it.
 You just need to reduce the cooking time to approximately 90 minutes on a low simmer.

-Traditionally rice and potato salad.
-You'll also need some Gumbo Filé on the side for those that want it (optional).
+Traditionally rice and potato salad are served with gumbo.
+You'll also need some Gumbo Filé on the side for those that want it but it's totally optional.

 📖 Recipe